 AOB/Upcoming events

 SEMO provided an update on the Day1+ and Day 2 process.
 There was an update on MOD_34_18 confirming it is being prioritised and being considered for deployments just like a defect.
-The RAs gave an overview of the roadmap explaining there are a lot of requirements for system changes and expectations need to be realistic.
+The RAs provided some information on the roadmap explaining there are a lot of requirements for system changes and expectations need to be realistic.
+A high level roadmap with timings etc is expected by end May 2019.
+The focus for at least the next 12-18 months is expected to be on “fixes” and thereafter optional extras may be in a position to be factored in.
+It was noted also that Day 1 and Day 2 are to be replaced by individual projects.

 Secretariat thanked all for attending and confirmed that an invite will be issued shortly for Extraordinary Meeting 91 taking place on Thursday 18th April via conference call.
 Modifications Meeting 92 has been scheduled for Thursday, 27 June 2019 in Belfast.